 Coping with secondary cancer can be very difficult.
 Getting the help and support you and your family need can help.

 Your treatment team and cancer organisations can offer emotional support or practical help.

-Ask your specialist, GP or hospital nurse about a referral to the symptom control team.
-This is a team of doctors and nurses who may also be called Palliative Care doctors and nurses).
+Ask your doctor, GP or specialist nurse about a referral to the symptom control team.
+This is a team of doctors and nurses who may also be called the Palliative Care Team.
 They work with you and your doctor to help control your cancer symptoms and improve your physical well being.

 Common questions include: